 - Passiflora incarnata (Maypop) - A subtropical passion flower native to the southeastern U.S. P. incarnata is also used medicinally.

 Sun: Passion flowers need at least 4 full hours of sunlight a day; more in cooler climates and some partial shade in the hottest areas.
 Plants may need winter protection in Zone 6.
-In zones cooler than zone 6, they will be winter-killed.
+In zones cooler than zone 6, they will be winter-killed, unless you bring them indoors.

 Soil: The soil should be well-draining, but rich.
 Passion flowers grow and bloom best when the soil is kept moist.
 They don’t handle drought well.
 Soil pH can be in the neutral range, anywhere from about 6.1 to 7.5.